realm/jazzy/README.md

 ```

 When Jazzy is using `--swift-build-tool symgraph` the source file names and
-line numbers may not be available: in this case the ordering is approximately
+line numbers may not be available.
+In this case the ordering is approximately
-alphabetical by symbol name and USR: the order is stable for the same input.
+alphabetical by symbol name and USR; the order is stable for the same input.

 Jazzy does not normally create separate web pages for declarations that do not
-have any members: instead they are entirely nested into their parent page.
+have any members -- instead they are entirely nested into their parent page.
 Use
 the `--separate-global-declarations` flag to change this and  create pages for
 these empty types.